 When and Where

 Don’t take it for granted that your attendees know exactly where you’re holding your event and how to get there.
 You’ll want to be explicit when it comes to location.
 Leave nothing up to the imagination.
 Don’t be in a situation where folks are wandering around your event venue and wondering which door to enter or where to park.
 Generally, people need detailed location information.

 It also helps to have a way to communicate in the case that anything changes last minute.
 Your emergency communication plan should include your email list and a way to send push notifications via your event’s mobile app.
 This will help you avoid that nightmare traffic situation that sent you into cold sweats.

 Perhaps one of the finer elements of any piece of event communication before your event is the case for why people should attend.
 Think about building your case as you would any persuasive argument.
 Start with a thesis, and then back it up with proof.
 Once you’ve identified the proof, it becomes your marketing campaign.
 Every reason why someone should attend your event can be a separate blog post, email or mailer.

 And “why” isn’t just for potential attendees.
 It’s important to include those already planning to attend in your argument as well.
 Driving event engagement starts before attendees ever step into the event venue.
 If they feel from the beginning that they have a great reason for being there, they’re sure to have a great time (and tell everyone else about it).

-Interact is feature on Guidebook’s platform that acts as a one-stop home screen for your event.
+Interact is an internal lively, curated feed on Guidebook’s platform that acts as a one-stop home screen for your event.
 It automatically organizes content from every corner of your app into one centralized location.
 Saving your attendees time searching through your app means more time spent enjoying it!

 Sessions, photos, user and admin posts, check-ins and more can all be found here in one beautiful feed.
 Interact itself is powered by an algorithm that combines highly-ranking content in your guide with posts from your attendees, resulting in an awesome blend of content that users love.